Minutes to read: 4 minutes

-The pressure to address the plastic problem is rising.
-Researchers predict we’ll live with 26 trillion kilograms of plastic waste by 2050 if not enough action is taken to solve the problem3.
+The pressure to create social sustainability and address the plastic problem is increasing.
+Researchers predict that we will be living with 26 trillion kilograms of plastic waste by 2050 if sufficient action is not taken to solve the problem.

 With the urgency of the situation, governments and private organizations are making efforts to address poverty and plastic pollution.
 Plastic Bank, for example, helps solve these problems by turning plastic waste into a currency.
 The social enterprise empowers its collection community members in vulnerable coastal regions to exchange plastic for secure income and life-improving benefits, including access to health, work, and life insurance, digital connectivity, and social and banking services.
 In Plastic Bank’s model, social impact drives environmental impact.

 Samsul Arifin, Plastic Bank collection community member in Indonesia.

 Plastic Bank Additional Actions to Maintain Social Sustainability

 In addition to life-improving benefits, Plastic Bank launches social and community social sustainability programs in its collection communities in Southeast Asia, Latin America, and Africa, with the support of its global partners.
 Its social programs include distributing grocery vouchers and meal kits, digital connectivity and smartphones, providing digital wallet accounts, basic business and financial literacy, as well as sustainability and plastic recycling trainings.